Best Lakes in Oregon

 Upper Klamath Lake in Oregon

-Due to its size, it is one of the best sailing lakes in North America, with plenty of room for everyone to enjoy the water.
-For those that are not sailors, kayaking and canoeing are also popular, making it one of the best lakes in Oregon for boating enthusiasts.
+Due to its size, it’s one of the best sailing lakes in North America.
+For those who are not sailors, kayaking and canoeing are also popular.

-The Upper Klamath Canoe Trail provides a marked 9.5 trail through a beautiful freshwater marsh, and canoes and skiffs can be rented from Rocky Point Resort.
+The Upper Klamath Canoe Trail provides a marked 9.5-mile kayak trail through a beautiful freshwater marsh!.
+Canoes and skiffs can be rented from Rocky Point Resort.
 It’s just one of many wonderful things to do in Klamath Falls.

 RELATED: 10 Waterfalls Near Klamath Falls You’ve Got to See!